weareenvoy/tdd-string-calculator/readme.md

 Things are looking quite clean!
 As one last thing to do within this refactor, that `return` line in `add` is looking a bit hairy and confusing.
 Also, we're setting some variables and then using them once.
 Maybe we can rework things so that it’s a lot easier to identify what’s happening here.

 First, let’s inline `$delimitersToChange` and the updated `$numbers` value.
 Still passing!

+Next, we can see that there is a `','` duplicate here, so that can be pulled out into a variable.
+This is a decent refactor and would certainly work.
+As a better solution, I think it should be pulled out as a field of `StringCalculator`.
+Perhaps overkill for this kata, pulling `','` out as a field means we have the option to change this value externally if needed.
+(The steps to get that flexibility will be left as an extra exercise.
+Follow the same steps we’ve already done and it will be a piece of cake!)
+For now I’ll extract it to be a `protected` field.
+Still passing!